-Coolclean understands the importance of quality cooling tower maintenance.
-At the same time, we understand the issues often caused through sub-standard industry practices.
+Coolclean understands the importance of correct cooling tower maintenance.
+We are also aware of the issues often caused through sub-standard industry practices.

 Coolclean specialises in maintaining cooling tower equipment for optimal performance and safety.
 (We are not a water treatment company – where the focus is water quality).